tztztztz/php-no-slam-cache/README.md

  `} `

-...BUT within SINGLE call to the Cache Manager.
+...BUT within SINGLE function call to the Cache Manager Object.

-With No Slam Cache it is done by passing closure/callback function that creates resource to the Cache Manager function that retrieves resource from cache.
+With No Slam Cache it is done by passing closure/callback function that creates resource, as argument for the Cache Manager function which retrieves resource from cache.

-If resource exists in the cache, closure is not executed and cached resource is returned.
+If resource exists in the cache, closure is not executed and cached resource is returned using READ LOCK.

-If resource does not exists in the cache then callback function is executed in synchronised block, and only one callback function for given group and key is executed at once.
+If resource does not exists in the cache then callback function is executed in synchronised block using WRITE BLOCK, and only one callback function for given group and key is executed at once.

 Example of usage: